baw-de/ENGINEER/README.md

             2.47])
     ```

 4. An instance of the class `flap_gate` one and the class `labyrinth` must be initialized like explained above.
+For this, either a self-designed labyrinth weir or the one optimized in case 2 can be used.

-5. bla
+6. In order to operate the valve, the following data is required: the design water level and the maximum angle of the flap in relation to the vertical.
+Now the operational model can be initialized.
+The hyddraulic calculation will start at the initialization process.
     ```python
     results, results_events = operational_model(Lab = bestLab,
                                   Kla =  kla,
                                   Abfluss = discharge,
                                   Unterwasser = downstream_water_level,
                                   Oberwasser = upstream_water_level_today,
-                                  Stauziel = Stauziel,
+                                  Stauziel = design_water_lebel,
                                   flap_gateWinkel_max = Kalpha_max,
                                   H_fische= H_fische,
                                   interpolation='exponential',